 - Extreme anxiety disorders

 Chronic Alcoholism Recovery

-Treating the physical and mental dependency for alcohol may be supplemented with medically assisted drug treatment.
-A newly popular medication used in chronic alcoholism treatment is naltrexone.
+Treating the physical and mental dependency on alcohol may be supplemented with medically assisted drug treatment.
+A popular medication used in chronic alcoholism treatment is naltrexone.
 As a non opiate substance, naltrexone does not have a risk for abuse and is used to help recovering addicts cope with the initial cravings for alcohol.
 As the body relinquishes its physical attachment to alcohol one’s tolerance levels deplete.
 It’s critical to remain in a 24 hour medical institution as relapse during this time is common, and can be fatal as a result of alcohol poisoning.
 Knowing when to get treatment is half the battle, many suffering from chronic alcohol addiction are afraid of undergoing the withdrawal process.
-But now with the advent of medically assisted drug treatment, alcohol detoxification is safer, symptomless, and more effective.
+But now with the advent of medically assisted drug treatment, alcohol detoxification is safer, more comfortable, and more effective.